tpminh4394/btc_blockchain_etl_analysis/README.md

 .
 The process would take 1-2 days and about 700GB of storage

 **Step 3:** Parse btc data and dump them into your relational database.
 This process would take weeks and about 200GB of storage (We have to choose carefully which information we need for storage and analysis or else the storage space will blow up.
+This process would take weeks to complete.

 **Step 4:** Post Processing.
 After getting the raw data.
 We should convert them into a set dim fact tables for easier analysis later down the road.
 Some suggestion: A dim table of entity (as one entity may have many address).
 A snapshot fact table capturing monthly balance, value transaction, number of transaction of entity.